shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 ## Download Missing ART / CFG

-The USB tab includes **ART/CFG buttons** that allow you to download missing artwork and CFG files.
+The **ART/CFG** buttons allow you to download missing artwork and CFG files after the initial installation.

-These are useful if some artwork or CFG files could not be downloaded during the initial installation because the download server was temporarily unavailable.
+This is useful if the download server was temporarily unavailable when you originally installed your games.

-You can return later and use the **ART/CFG buttons** to download the missing files once the server is available again.
+If some artwork or CFG files could not be downloaded, reconnect your storage device and use the corresponding **ART/CFG** button to download the missing files later.

 There is no need to reconvert or reinstall the games.